Stolz/Assets/API.md

 Closure used by the pipeline to fetch assets.

-Useful when file_get_contents() function is not available in your PHP instalation.
+Useful when file_get_contents() function is not available in your PHP instalation or when you want to apply any kind of preprocessing to your assets somehow before they get pipelined.

 The closure will receive as the only parameter a string with the path/URL of the asset and it should return the content of the asset file as a string.